Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-3/labs/javascript-review-lab.md

 1. Write code that will save the sum of all the numbers between 1 - 10 to a variable called `bank_account`.

 >Check your work!
-Your banck_account should have $55 in it.
+Your bank_account should have $55 in it.

 2. You got a bonus!
 Your pay is now doubled each week.
 Write code that will save the sum of all the numbers between 1 - 100 multiplied by 2.

 >Check your work!
-Your banck_account should have $10,100 in it.
+Your bank_account should have $10,100 in it.